SfyMantissa/BSCBridge/docs/Bridge.md

 *Sfy Mantissa*

-> A BSC-ETH blockchain bridge implementation for         a sample ERC-20 token.
+> A BNBT-Rinkeby blockchain bridge implementation for a sample        ERC20 token.